polimi-cmls-2025/International-Love/README.md

 </p>

 ### Description
-Employing Supercollider as a sound source, we design an interface that enables analogue audio processing using Arduino as the communication protocol.
-We manipulate the audio through JUCE plugins for effects and utilise processing as the graphical user interface for visualisation.
+The systems consist on a physical interface monitored by arduino that allows the user to create sound in Supercollider and apply different modifications through JUCE based plugins.
+All this supported by a visualizer working on processing.

 ### Motivation
-The objective of this project is to provide individuals with disabilities with an immersive experience of sound processing through an analogue interface.
-Utilising pins, we create braille indents on our ‘tiles’, enabling the user to freely explore and manipulate the interface.
+The objective of this project is to provide unexperienced users an easy aproach to sound synthesis via an easy to use physical interface.
+Additionally, the physical interface is supported with braille and diferent relieves, enabling users with visual dificulties to freely explore and manipulate the interface.

 <p align="center">
   <img src="MEDIA/Board.jpg" width="800" alt="Board" />